wcm-io/wcm-io-caconfig/editor/src/site/markdown/usage.md

 Alternatively you can deploy this AEM package which contains the config editor bundle together with a template definitions which allows all paths below `/content`:
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.wcm/io.wcm.caconfig.editor.package/badge.svg)](https://maven-badges.herokuapp.com/maven-central/io.wcm/io.wcm.caconfig.editor.package)

-When you are using AEM 6.1 or 6.2 you have to additionally deploy the Apache Sling Context-Aware Configuration bundles to AEM.
+When you are using AEM 6.1 or 6.2 you have to additionally deploy the Apache Sling Context-Aware Configuration bundles (API, SPI, Impl) to AEM.

 ### Defining the editor template